DBCDK/communityservice/src/readme.md

 ## Setup

 You will need a PostgreSQL database server to run the service.

-On MacOS, install [Postgres.app](http://postgresapp.com/).
+On MacOS, install [Postgres.app](http://postgresapp.com/) and put the following in a file `/etc/paths.d/postgresqlapp`:

+    /Applications/Postgres.app/Contents/Versions/latest/bin

 Create a test database: